Search

 Curriculum

-The program is delivered via a limited residency model, with both online and onsite components.
+The OTD program is delivered via a limited residency model, with both online and onsite components.
 Students will be on campus two times each semester during the 6th and 14th weeks, during semesters 1-4, and 7.
-Students will experience a thorough curriculum consisting of didactic and experiential (fieldwork) courses to be completed for two and a half years in a semester (16 weeks each) format.
-There are a total of 105 credit hours required for the successful completion of the program, including the credits earned via experiential fieldwork.
+OTD students will experience a thorough curriculum consisting of didactic and experiential (fieldwork/doctoral capstone) courses to be completed for two and a half years in a semester (16 weeks each) format.
+There are a total of 105 credit hours required for the successful completion of the program, including the credits earned via five fieldwork experiences and the doctoral capstone project and experience.

-In the final semester, students will be required to complete and pass the Doctoral Capstone Artifact Presentation and Defense.
-Successful completion of all aspects of the capstone project is a requirement for program completion and degree conferral.
-Students will also take a practice Occupational Therapy Knowledge Examination, which will provide feedback and prepare them for the National Board for Certification in Occupational Therapy (NBCOT) exam.
+In the final semester (semester 8), OTD students will be required to complete and pass the Doctoral Capstone Artifact Presentation and Defense.
+Successful completion of all aspects of the Doctoral Capstone Project and Experiences is a requirement for program completion and degree conferral.
+OTD students will also take a practice Occupational Therapy Knowledge Examination, which will provide feedback and prepare them for the National Board for Certification in Occupational Therapy (NBCOT) exam, after they graduate from the program.

 Core Courses